Bachelor in Applied Science – Behavioral Health map

 Tips

-• Admission into the BAS-BH program is required for all upper division (300 and 400- level) courses.
+• Program Admission is required for all upper division (300 and 400- level) courses.

 • Students from associate degree programs in criminal justice, early childhood education and medical assistant are encouraged to apply.